P1sec/QCSuper/README.md

 # Install dependencies
-sudo apt install python3-pip wireshark sudo pip3 install --upgrade pyserial crcmod https://github.com/P1sec/pycrate/archive/master.zip
+sudo apt install python3-pip wireshark sudo pip3 install --upgrade pyserial pyusb crcmod https://github.com/P1sec/pycrate/archive/master.zip
 ```

 ### Windows installation

-On Windows, you will need to download and install your phone's USB drivers from your phone model.
+On Windows, in order for ADB to run, you will need to download and install your phone's USB drivers from your phone model.
 There is no generic way, search for your phone's model + "USB driver" or "ADB driver" on Google for instructions.

 Then, you need to ensure that you can reach your device using `adb`.
 You can find a tutorial on how to download and setup `adb` [here](https://www.xda-developers.com/install-adb-windows-macos-linux/).
 The `adb shell` command must display a prompt to continue.